AnElectricalEngineer/Chat-and-Arithmetic-Expressions-OOP-HW4/README.md

 # Chat and Arithmetic Expressions

-This repository contains two unrelated programs which are both written in Java: a simple graphical chat application and a program that evaluates arithmetic expressions.
+This repository contains two unrelated programs which are both written in Java: a simple graphical chat application and a program which evaluates arithmetic expressions.

 ## About Chat